Overview

 Curriculum

-In partnership with the Cleveland Clinic Lerner College of Medicine (CCLCM) and the Department of Graduate Medical Education, Cleveland Clinic Children's provides a unique community with tremendous career development, education, and foundations of research, leadership, quality improvement, and personal growth.
-Our ACGME-accredited program balances structured, advanced clinical experiences with individualized flexibility to meet fellows’ needs and interests.
-Our fellowship provides:
+Cleveland Clinic Children's provides a unique community for career development, education, and foundations of research, leadership, quality improvement, and personal growth.
+Our program balances structured, advanced clinical experiences with individualized flexibility to meet fellows’ needs and interests.

-• Opportunity to obtain the Distinguished Trainee Educator Certificate (through the Cleveland Clinic Education Institute Essentials Program for Health Professions Educators).
+• Distinguished Trainee Educator Certification through the Cleveland Clinic Education Institute Essentials Program for Health Professions Educators.

-• Coursework in research fundamentals at the Case Western Reserve University.
+• Coursework in research fundamentals at Case Western Reserve University.

 • Research support staff and mentors for consultation through our research center.